Asha-Aradhya/lookup-app/README.md

 This project needs data for which you will have follow the below steps

-# navigate to server folder and run the below command
+Navigate to server folder:
-# json-server --watch data.json --port 3001
+# npx json-server --watch data.json --port 3001

 To run tests:
-#npm run test
+# npm run test

 # React + TypeScript + Vite